Published: August 17, 2005

 What is direct deposit?

-Direct deposit is a service of employers, payroll companies, brokerages and government benefits programs that will deposit money due to you directly into your bank account using electronic transfer of funds.
+Direct deposit is a service of employers, payroll companies, brokerages and government benefits programs that will deposit money due to you directly into your account using electronic transfer of funds.
 Direct deposit is a safer, faster and less expensive alternative to issuing paper checks.
-When you have direct deposit, many banks will waive or lower monthly checking account fees.
+When you use direct deposit, many financial institutions will waive or lower monthly checking account fees.

-- The bank sets up a line of credit in your name to handle overdrafts.
-In most cases, you will pay an annual fee, transfer fees and interest on the loan amount.
+• Establish a line of credit or a special credit card account to cover overdrafts.
+In most cases, you will pay an annual fee, transfer fees and interest on any money you borrow to cover overdrafts.
 An application and credit approval are required.
-Most banks round off the advances, so you might receive $200 to cover an overdraft of $125.

 What is a safe deposit box?

-A safe deposit box is a metal drawer in a bank vault that is rented out on an annual basis as a storage place for important papers and small items of value.
+A safe deposit box is a metal drawer in a financial institution's vault that is rented out on an annual basis as a storage place for important papers and small items of value.

-Many banks automatically deduct the annual safe deposit box rental fee from your account.
-When renting a box, you sign a lease with the bank which establishes the rules for using the box.
-Banks may prohibit certain items, such as guns, explosives, corrosives or illegal substances, from being kept there.
+Many banks and credit unions automatically deduct the annual safe deposit box rental fee from your account.
+When renting a box, you sign a lease, which establishes the rules for using the box.
+The institution may prohibit certain items, such as guns, explosives, corrosives or illegal substances, from being kept there.

 What should not be kept in a safe deposit box?